sodiumcyber/scoutassist/README.md

 # ScoutAssist
 ## ScoutSuite Setup & Usage Guide for Kali Linux

-This repository provides a streamlined guide and helper scripts for setting up and running **ScoutSuite**, an open-source multi-cloud security auditing tool, on Kali Linux.
+This repository provides a streamlined guide and helper scripts for setting up and running **ScoutSuite**, an open-source multi-cloud security auditing tool, on Linux.
 It aims to simplify the process of assessing the security posture of your cloud environments directly from your penetration testing workstation.

 ---